 Pricing may be based on price books and established price lists.
 In other cases, pricing may be built-up based on costs, plus mark-up or gross margin.
 The calculations can be extensive and complex.

-A leading CPQ tool such as Steelbricks needs to facilitate the pricing and discounting scenarios and calculations for customer orders.
+A leading CPQ tool such as Salesforce’s needs to facilitate the pricing and discounting scenarios and calculations for customer orders.

 4. Quickly build Quotes using templates

 Building customer Quotes requires the use of templates, which must be supported by your CPQ software.
 This enables you to present a streamlined, consistent document with all the necessary components.
-Steelbrick has an excellent templates feature that makes it easy to get quotes in customer hands quickly.
+Salesforce has some excellent templates that makes it easy to get quotes in customer hands quickly.

 5. Automate contract execution